bbauska/LFS171x/README.md

   <img width="50%" src="https://user-images.githubusercontent.com/41387907/138575472-9d1aec50-3591-4324-9f5c-0973a32809dc.png"
        alt="Hyperledger Burrow"</>
 </p>
-Welcome to the Hyperledger greenhouse, an open source consortium for developing business blockchain technologies hosted by the Linux Foundation.
+Welcome to the Hyperledger greenhouse, an open-source consortium for developing business blockchain technologies hosted by the Linux Foundation.
-Within the greenhouse, diverse global communities collaboratively develop open source projects that uniquely approach enterprise blockchain challenges.
+Within the greenhouse, diverse global communities collaboratively develop open-source projects that uniquely approach enterprise blockchain challenges.
 These technologies can cross-pollinate and interoperate, just like how the community is driving the projects, collaborate in an open and neutral environment.
 Hyperledger Burrow is a modular blockchain framework in the Hyperledger greenhouse, with a permissioned smart contract interpreter, developed partly to the specifications of the Ethereum Virtual Machine.
 Smart contracts provide the base functionality and computational muscle within blockchain networks.